azurecitadel/azurecitadel.github.io/workshops/terraform/lab6.md

 We have reached the end of the lab.
 You have configured remote state into an Azure storage account and imported an existing resource into the configuration.

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab6>.
+(I have retained the import.tf for reference.)

 In the next lab we will look at some of the additional areas to consider with multi-tenanted environments, including the use of Service Principals and referencing read only states.
 We will also look at some of the other ways of managing environments, such as the Terraform Marketplace offering in Azure, and Hashicorp's Terraform Enterprise.